explosion/spaCy/spacy/tests/README.md

 Our new test setup comes with a few handy utility functions that can be imported from [`util.py`](util.py).

-### Constructing a `Doc` object manually with
+### Constructing a `Doc` object manually

 Loading the models is expensive and not necessary if you're not actually testing the model performance.
-If all you need ia a `Doc` object with annotations like heads, POS tags or the dependency parse, you can construct it manually.
+If all you need is a `Doc` object with annotations like heads, POS tags or the dependency parse, you can construct it manually.

 ```python
 def test_doc_token_api_strings(en_vocab):